GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-02_data_formats.md

 ## R packages for spatial data

-This blog post -- [Conversions between different spatial classes in R](https://geocompr.github.io/post/2021/spatial-classes-conversion/) -- explains some of the recent developments in spatial data manipulation in R as well as how to convert between them.
+This blog post -- [Conversions between different spatial classes in R](https://geocompx.org/post/2021/spatial-classes-conversion/) -- explains some of the recent developments in spatial data manipulation in R as well as how to convert between them.
 This post mentions many different packages -- `sp`, `sf`, `raster`, `terra` and `stars` -- but what is the difference and what do we use them for?

 ### Vector data
 The package `sp` has been maintained since the early 2000s, but largely replaced by the functionality in `sf`. [sf](https://r-spatial.github.io/sf/), which is short for [simple features](https://r-spatial.github.io/sf/articles/sf1.html), is useful for working with point & polygon data in `R`.

 ### Raster data
 Much like the `sp` and `sf` combination for vector data, the packages for working with raster data have also evolved.
-For working with this data model, the older package `raster` is slowly being replaced by newer options.
-One such option -- the `terra` package -- is still quite new.
-Despite being lauded as faster and easier to work with, it still cannot entirely replace `raster` because it does not support all of the same functionality.
+For working with this data model, the older package `raster` has been superseded by the `terra` package.
 Another option, `stars` is designed to work with spatial data cubes -- data that combines both continuous spatial data and time.
 The package is maintained by the same author as the `sf` package.
-See the CRAN pages of [raster](https://cran.r-project.org/web/packages/raster/index.html),  [terra](https://cran.r-project.org/web/packages/terra/index.html) and [stars](https://cran.r-project.org/web/packages/stars/index.html) for more details.
+See the CRAN pages of [terra](https://cran.r-project.org/web/packages/terra/index.html) and [stars](https://cran.r-project.org/web/packages/stars/index.html) for more details.

 With multiple options for working with both types of spatial data models, which one should you choose to work with?
 And why are there multiple packages?